awsdocs/aws-iot-docs/developerguide/pub-sub-policy.md

 ------
 #### [ Registered Devices \(5\) ]

-For devices registered as things in the registry, the following policy grants permission to connect to using a client ID that matches the thing name and to publish to any topic prefixed by the thing name:
+For devices registered as things in the AWS IoT Core registry, the following policy grants permission to connect to AWS IoT Core using a client ID that matches the thing name and to publish to any topic prefixed by the thing name:

 ```
 {